alterNERDtive/VaultHunters-tweaks/README.md

 * Reduced the chance of breaking your magnet to 1% per upgrade level.
 * Increased minimum quality of the durability upgrade.

+### Refined Storage

+* Reverted some of the crafting recipe changes introduced in update 5.

 ### Researches

 * Lowered the research cost of Xnet to 2.